hashgraph/hedera-mirror-node/docs/design/frictionless-airdrops.md

 When parsing pending airdrops,

-- Persist pending airdrops to the `pending_airdrop` table.
+- Persist pending airdrops to the `token_pending_airdrop` table.
-- If a pending airdrop entry already exists, the new amount should be added to the existing amount.
+- If an entry already exists for a fungible token, the timestamp range of the existing entry should be closed and a new entry should be added with `amount` set to the sum of the existing amount and the new amount.

 #### Domain

-- Add an `TokenAirdrop` domain object with the same fields as `CryptoTransfer`.
+- Add an `TokenAirdrop` domain object with the same fields as `accountId`, `amount`, `payerAccountId`, `tokenId`, and `serialNumber`.
 - Add an `TokenCancelAirdrop` domain object which contains the fields `accountId`, `payerAccountId`, `tokenId`, and `serialNumber`.
 - Add an `TokenClaimAirdrop` domain object which contains the fields `accountId`, `payerAccountId`, `tokenId`, and `serialNumber`.
 - Add an `TokenReject` domain object which contains the fields `accountId`, `tokenId`, and `serialNumber`.
-- Add an `PendingAirdrop` domain object with the same fields as the schema.
+- Add an `TokenPendingAirdrop` domain object with the same fields as the schema.

 #### Entity Listener

-- Add `onCancelAirdrop` to handle deletes from the `pending_airdrop` table.
+- Add `onCancelAirdrop` to handle setting the `resolution_state` and closing the `timestamp_range` on the `token_pending_airdrop` table.
-- Add `onClaimAirdrop` to handle deletes from the `pending_airdrop` table.
+- Add `onClaimAirdrop` to handle setting the `resolution_state` flag and closing the `timestamp_range` on the `token_pending_airdrop` table.
-- Add `onPendingAirdrop` to handle inserts to the `pending_airdrop` table.
+- Add `onTokenPendingAirdrop` to handle inserts to the `token_pending_airdrop` table.
 - Add `onTokenReject` which will be similar to `onCryptoTransfer` except the balance will be zero.
 - Add `onTokenAirdrop` which will be similar to `onCryptoTransfer`.

 #### Transaction Handlers

 - Add `TokenAirdropTransactionHandler` which will be similar to `CryptoTransferTransactionHandler`
-- Add `TokenCancelAirdropTransactionHandler`
+- Add `TokenCancelAirdropTransactionHandler` which will set the resolution state of the pending airdrop to `CANCEL`
-- Add `TokenClaimAirdropTransactionHandler`
+- Add `TokenClaimAirdropTransactionHandler` which will set the resolution state of the pending airdrop to `CLAIM`
+- Add `TokenPendingAirdropTransactionHandler`
 - Add `TokenRejectTransactionHandler` which will be similar to `CryptoTransferTransactionHandler`
-- Add `PendingAirdropTransactionHandler`

-#### Batch Deletion

-- Add a batch deletion velocity template to be used by Claim airdrop and Cancel airdrop.
+#### Support unlimited Max Automatic Token Associations

-- Add a `GenericDeleteQueryGenerator` to be used for batch deletion.
+- Add test(s) for the `-1` value for `maxAutomaticTokenAssociations`.

+### WEB3

+#### Support unlimited Max Automatic Token Associations

+- Update Web3 `CryptoOpsUsage` and `SyntheticTxnFactory` to handle `-1` values for `maxAutomaticTokenAssociations`.

 ### REST API